Pick the band you think fits. One vote per browser on this title. You cannot change it after you vote.

 Quick reasons

-• Dialogue serves the comedic premise rather than a political agenda.
+Dialogue serves the comedic premise rather than pushing a message.

 AI cultural analysis